 The realisation of green-blue grids and a more circular city demands cross-sectoral collaboration, which is not always the case.
 Separating city design and city management on the one hand, and separating public services into sectors with their own budgets, such as green, waste, traffic, energy, housing, businesses, etc. on the other hand, make collaboration and integrated sustainable solutions difficult.
 Organising this collaboration is the key and the criterion for finding new integrated sustainable solutions for a circular, healthy and attractive city.

-EVA-Lanxmeer in Culemborg and Delft Zuid-Oost are real-world examples of projects where working on sustainable urban development or redevelopment successfully involved all stakeholders.
-The EVA-Lanxmeer project concerned a new urban area.
-Delft Zuid-Oost involved the restructuring and improvement of an existing urban location.
+EVA-Lanxmeer in Culemborg and Hammarby in Sweden are real-world examples of projects where working on sustainable urban development or redevelopment successfully involved all stakeholders and experts from all sectors and has led to unique results.
+The EVA-Lanxmeer project concerned a new urban area and Hammarby involved the restructuring and improvement of an existing urban location.

 - Ambitions and plans are often too far removed from the people involved, not having been defined with the input of those people and not taking sufficient account of what is important to different people within a particular area or district.

 - Insufficient administrative motivation for sustainable development.
 Conflicting interests often cause parties to revert to their traditional roles and seek out a sector-based approach.